 *New Admission Policy will go into effect for 2020/2021 School Lottery

 All qualified applicants from the priority enrollment period become members of the applicant pool.
-Should the number of pupils who wish to attend San Diego Cooperative Charter School exceed the school’s capacity, then a lottery shall be held to determine the order of enrollment from each applicant pool.
-Each campus will have a separate applicant pool and separate lottery to establish priority order for each campus.
-Enrollment at a specific campus or work as an employee on a specific campus does not give admission priority to another campus within the SDCCS charter.
+Should the number of students who wish to attend San Diego Cooperative Charter School exceed the school’s capacity, then a lottery shall be held to determine the order of enrollment from each applicant pool.
 Grade level vacancies are filled in priority order.
 After continuing students, priority for enrollment shall be as follows:

 - Children of current full-time staff members (not to exceed 10% of total enrollment)